Can I use a flash drive to backup my computer?

 Method 2: Backup Windows 10/11 to USB via AOMEI Backupper

 Step 1.
-Download and install AOMEI Backupper Standard.
-Launch this software, click Backup and System Backup to backup Windows 11/10 OS.
+Open AOMEI Backupper Standard.
+Click Backup and System Backup to backup Windows 11/10 OS.
 To transfer files from my computer to a USB, click File Backup to replace it.

 Note: To backup entire computer to flash drive, it is suggested to select "Disk Backup" if your target drive is big enough.
 In the meantime, you can backup multiple hard drives at a time if you have more than one disk installed on this computer.

 Step 2.
-Click where the arrow point and click This PC in the next window, then find your flash drive on the computer and select it as destination path.
+Click where the arrow points and select your flash drive as the destination path.

 Step 4.
-Confirm everything is OK and click Start Backup to run the pending operation.
+Confirm everything is OK and click Start Backup to backup computer to USB flash drive.

 ◕ If your system is very big, you could compress with normal or high compression level.
 Please note that high compression level requires more backup time and less disk space.